UMAprotocol/UMIPs/UMIPs/ethbtc-funding-rate.md

 A one hour TWAP is used for the ETHBTC-PERP and ETHBTC-FV rates.
 This calculation was modeled off of the [FTX Funding rate calculation](https://help.ftx.com/hc/en-us/articles/360027946571-Funding), which also uses a 1-hour TWAP.

+86400 was chosen for two reasons.
+The current funding rate is continuously applied to sponsors' positions, so the proposed funding rate needs to be adjusted to a rate that reflects a continuous rate (per second rate).
+A day was chosen as the interval to move the fair value and perpetual price back to peg, because this follows existing and proven patterns created by CEX's like FTX.

+Min and max bounds of -0.000011574074074 and 0.000011574074074 were chosen because these are the funding rate calculations that represent a 100% drift of perp from peg.
+You can arrive at these amounts with 1/86400.

 ## IMPLEMENTATION
 To calculate the ETHBTC-FR, voters should use the following process: